Adam Stefan Sapieha

-Prince Adam Stefan Stanisław Bonifacy Józef Cardinal Sapieha ([ˈadam ˈstɛfan saˈpjɛxa]; 14 May 1867 – 23 July 1951) was a senior-ranking Polish prelate of the Catholic Church who served as Archbishop of Kraków from 1911 to 1951.
-Between 1922 and 1923, he was a senator of the Second Polish Republic (Polish Rzeczpospolita).
-In 1946, Pope Pius XII created him a Cardinal.
+Prince Adam Stefan Stanisław Bonifacy Józef Sapieha ([ˈadam ˈstɛfan saˈpjɛxa]; 14 May 1867 – 23 July 1951) was a Polish Catholic prelate who served as Archbishop of Kraków from 1911 to 1951.
+A member of the Polish nobility, between 1922 and 1923 he was a senator of the Second Polish Republic.
+In 1946, Pope Pius XII made him a cardinal.

 Early life

 Sapieha was born in 1867 in the castle of Krasiczyn, then part of the Austrian Empire.
 His family, originally from the Grand Duchy of Lithuania, were members of the Polish nobility.
 He was the youngest of the seven children of Prince Adam Stanisław Sapieha-Kodenski and Princess Jadwiga Klementyna Sanguszko-Lubartowicza, daughter of Prince Władysław Hieronim Sanguszko.
 His elder brother, Prince Władysław Leon Sapieha, is the great-grandfather of Queen Mathilde of the Belgians.

 Education and early vocation

 After graduating from gymnasium in Lwów in 1886, he enrolled in the Law Department at the University of Vienna, starting simultaneously law studies at Institut Catholique in Lille.
 In 1887 on the basis of his certificate from the University of Vienna Sapieha continued studies at the Jagiellonian University in Kraków.
 After two years he passed the examination and returned to Vienna for further studies, where he remained until 1890, obtaining the certificate of completion.

 In the same year he began theological studies at the University of Innsbruck, and in 1892 signed up for the third year of the Major Roman Catholic Theological Seminary in Lviv.
 He was then educated at the Pontifical Gregorian University in Rome, where he was also ordained as priest of Lviv (Lwów, Lemberg) on 1 October 1893 by Bishop Jan Puzyna de Kosielsko (later Bishop of Kraków and Cardinal).
 Father Sapieha was despatched first to Jazłowiec (college) to act as chaplain to the school and to the attached convent in Yazlovets in the Archdiocese of Lwów, before, in October 1895, he started further studies in Rome.
 There he obtained a doctorate of civil and canon law at the Pontifical Ecclesiastical Academy.
 At the same time he studied diplomacy at the Pontifical Academy of Ecclesiastical Nobles.

 After returning to the home country in 1897, he was designated vice-rector of the diocesan seminary in Lviv and eventually became its rector.
 He resigned because he was discouraged by the imposed rules of education of young priests.
 After a half-year trip across the United States of America, he was designated a vicar of the St. Nicholas congregation in Lviv in October 1902.
 In 1905 Sapieha was appointed a papal chamberlain, and sent to Rome where he was a consultant on matters concerning the Roman Catholic Church in Poland, in the annexed territories, the realization of an idea by Lviv Armenian Catholic Archbishop Józef Teodorowicz (who was the Sapieha's long-term friend) to have a representative of the Roman Catholic Church in Poland at the Roman Curia.